Friday, May 15, 2026

 So, is it worth getting a graphic design degree?
 That’s entirely dependent on your goals, budget, and learning style.
 While a degree provides structure, guidance, and networking, many successful designers have succeeded without one, particularly due to sites like 99designs.

-If you’re considering that is graphic design degree worth it, as you’re interested in design and wish to accelerate your career as an agency or corporate designer, it might be a worthwhile investment.
+If you’re considering that is graphic design degree worth it, you should also explore does graphic design need coding to understand modern skill requirements.
 However, if you are entrepreneurial, business-savvy, and willing to plunge into freelance work, developing a strong portfolio and getting experience online can be just as good.

 1. Is graphic design degree worth it when working in agencies?